AhmedNader42/Database-Internals/Part I - Storage Engines/Chapter00-Intro.md

 Designing a storage engine is more complicated than implementing a text-book data structure.
 There are many details like designing physical data layout, organizing pointers, deciding on the serialization formats, understanding how data is going to be garbage collected and figure out how to make it concurrent.

-tradeoff example: If we save records in the order they were inserted into the database it will store them quicker, but if we retrieve them in their lexicographical order we will have to re-sort them.
+tradeoff example: If we save records in the order they were inserted into the database it will store them quicker, but if we retrieve them in their lexicographical order we will have to re-sort them at read-time.